Citi is an advertising partner

 When choosing a travel rewards credit card, it’s all about weighing the costs and benefits.
 And when it comes to a mid-tier rewards option — one that does carry an annual fee, but not a particularly outrageous one — the Capital One Venture Rewards Credit Card has a lot to offer.

-Most notably, you’ll earn unlimited 2 Miles per dollar on every purchase, every day, as well as a $100 credit for Global Entry or TSA PreCheck.
+Most notably, you’ll earn unlimited 2 Miles per dollar on every purchase, every day, as well as up to a $100 credit for Global Entry or TSA PreCheck.
 Miles are easy to redeem for most travel-related expenses and can also be redeemed for account credits and gift cards.

 Along with its travel incentives, the Capital One Venture Rewards Credit Card also offers a standard suite of security features, including a few geared toward cardholders on the go.
 For instance, you’ll have 24/7 access to Travel Assistance Services, which can get you an emergency card replacement and cash advance in the event your card is lost or stolen, as well as travel accident insurance and an auto rental collision damage waiver.